Check property criteria

 If you're relocating an existing house onto a new section

-If you are relocating an existing house onto a new section, you will only be eligible for the grant for existing homes.
+If you are relocating an existing house onto a new section, you will only be eligible for the grant for existing homes, unless the house being relocated has been newly built within the last 12 months.

 You will need to provide: